REPORT NUMBER 50 OF THE CAMPUS COUNCIL

 - Proposed Revisions: Policy on Sexual Violence and Sexual Harassment

 Professor Ainslie discussed the University’s Task Force on Student Mental Health to situate the UMLAP policy within the University’s larger mental health landscape.
 He then reported on the extensive consultation and research that had occurred throughout the UMLAP review process.
-The key themes that arose from student consultations were shared, for example, the concern that the Policy was inhibiting students from seeking help, for fear that they would then be considered for a mandated leave.
-Another issue noted was how a leave would impact a student’s ability to access campus-based supports, and concerns about financial impacts, visas, or housing.
+The key themes that arose from student consultations were shared, for example, the concern that the Policy was inhibiting students from seeking help, for fear they would then be considered for a mandated leave.
+Another issue noted was how the leave in question would impact a student’s ability to access campus-based supports, and concerns about financial impacts, visas, or housing.
 Key themes from the faculty and staff consultations were also discussed, for example, faculty and staff were agreement with students about the need for a companion guide, and the need for consideration of timelines.
-Professor Ainslie reported the preliminary recommendations stemming from the review, as follows:\
+Professor Ainslie reported the preliminary recommendations stemming form the review, as follows:

 - Maintain a version of the Policy, with some revisions;